jonhattan/ddev-backstopjs/README.md

 ## What is DDEV Backstopjs Add-on?

-This is a ddev-addon for [backstop.js](https://github.com/garris/BackstopJS) based on [mmunz](https://github.com/mmunz/ddev-backstopjs) addon but optimized for Aljibe, a visual regression testing tool.
+This is a ddev-addon for [backstop.js](https://github.com/garris/BackstopJS) based on [mmunz](https://github.com/mmunz/ddev-backstopjs) addon but optimized for Aljibe.
+Backstopjs is a visual regression testing tool.
 Backstop is executed in a docker container based on the official [backstopjs docker image](https://hub.docker.com/r/backstopjs/backstopjs).

-This addon just provides the basics to run backstopjs.
-No backstopjs config is included.
-See below how to generate a config and for links to a more advanced example config.
+This addon just provides the basics to run backstopjs and some basic tests, but those need to be adapted to your needs.

 ## Getting started